rohgarg/mpi-simgrid/README.md

        upper half
 * [x] Add checkpoint-restart logic from mini-DMTCP assignment
 * [x] Test full checkpoint-restart functionality
-* [ ] Add code to restart one rank as thread
+* [x] Add code to restart one rank as thread
 * [ ] Add code for dummy SimGrid library to be used post restart
 * [ ] Add code to map lower half segments based on MPI rank
-* [ ] Add code to restart from checkpoint images of multiple ranks
+* [x] Add code to restart from checkpoint images of multiple ranks
+* [ ] Test restart from checkpoint images of multiple ranks

 ## Results